Arizona State HDSHC Invitational

 - Speeches: There is no specific speaking position that is prone to do better or worse than others for me.
 I've seen and coached dozens of students who were primarily constructive speakers who liked speaking in early cycles on each bill.
 Thoroughly researched and original constructive speeches are vital for inviting good debate to follow.
 Others preferred (and were successful) at being a mix of late-constructive-speaker with some refutation (I welcome direct refutation as long as it is deeper than "Rep XX says YY and I disagree", offer an analysis of their claims/warrants/impacts).
 Others preferred to be a late cycle ("crystalization") speaker with greater emphasis on "weighing" and clarifying the overall issues brought up in the debate (please know that just giving a laundry list of previous speaker names, what they said, and whether you agree/disagree is not a crystalization; I was already here to hear their speeches, you still need to offer unique research and original analysis, even if it is analysis of their analysis).
 Any of those three speaker positions can do well or can do poorly depending on the speaker/speech.
 All three of them have an important role to play in Congressional Debate.
 In all 3 speaking positions, evidence is necessary.

 - Decorum/Speech Length: The NSDA rule is that speeches have a time limit of 3 minutes, but does not specify a penalty for those who abuse the speech length.
 My belief is that exceeding the time limit is un-collegial (privileging one's own speech over those of others), shows a lack of decorum, and disrespects the rules.
 Many tournaments/leagues have begun offering a 10 second grace period (with the idea of letting a speaker finish their sentence/thought).
-If you are competing at that allows such a grace period, know that your goal should still be to give a 3:00 speech and not 3:10 speeches.
+If you are competing at a tournament that allows such a grace period, know that your goal should still be to give a 3:00 speech and not 3:10 speeches.
 Exceeding 3:10 is frankly rude (I've been horror-struck to see speeches go to 3:17, 3:26, 3:42, etc.), particularly when your PO is giving you several warnings.
+Stealing time from Congress’ ability to get to other speeches is unfair and poor form.

 - Presiding: I have trained many students to preside (and even been fortunate to coach a student who Presided in the Finals at Nationals), and know how incredibly difficult it is to lead your peers.
 I have judged many POs who have been ranked in my Top 1-3 or Top 6, and also judged POs who have been in the bottom 25% of my Parli ballot.
 I know how difficult POing is and wish to reward a truly great PO, but the bar for leadership is still quite high and getting elected is not a guarantee that you're going to earn a good rank.
 POing takes practice both inside and outside of tournaments.